 This guide is meant to help faculty at PSU find information and resources that will help them begin to create courses and curriculum that are more culturally responsive to and inclusive of our students.
-This guide is a response to the Curriculum Committees' new requirements in regards to culturally responsive courses and programs.
+This guide is a response to the Undergraduate Curriculum Committee and Graduate Council's requirements in regards to culturally responsive courses and programs.
 The OAA course and program forms will ask you to address the following questions:

-(The answer to this question should demonstrate how pedagogical methods reflect intentional efforts to engage all students.
-Factors to consider include, but are not limited to, race, gender, sexual orientation, class, national origin and ability, as well as implementing universal design in course development.
+The answer to this question should demonstrate how pedagogical methods reflect intentional efforts to engage all students.
+Factors to consider include, but are not limited to, race, gender, sexual orientation, class, national origin and disability, as well as implementing universal design in course development.
 Discuss the conscious choices that you make in order to facilitate inclusion.
-For example, a commitment to using students’ chosen pronouns reflects a consideration of various gender identities within the learning environment; or discussion of the process for group formation and assessment when utilizing group work to accommodate varied learning styles.)
+For example, a commitment to using students’ chosen pronouns to reflect a consideration of various gender identities within the learning environment; or discussion of the process for group formation and assessment when utilizing group work to accommodate varied learning styles.

 Click on the tabs above to find: